+Source?

 The last component of the model was integration at ‘Socio-psychological’ level with new host community.
 Upon asking about their relation or interaction with surrounding people, highest 55 participants felt lower level of connectivity with neighbors, followed by 25 participants rating it ‘Nil’, another 20 called it ‘Medium’ and only 20 found it ‘High’.
 Feeling of belongingness was lowest among the highest number of participants that is 50; ‘Medium’ by 40 and only 15 said it ‘High’ at their current residential areas.
 Most of the participants were uncertain about their future which is why around 50 gave no answer to their permanent settlement at the current area.
 On the other hand, 25 respondents were quite confident about their motivation to become permanent hereafter.